fernandamserra/TechStartPro/README.md

 ## Running the Application

-Before running the application you need to go to the backend directory and install all the dependencies with:
+Before running the application you need to go to the backend and frontend directory  and install all the dependencies in each one with:
 > npm install

+To use a .csv to populate the database put the file in the backend/src/ directory and change the reference to the file name in the populate file.

 After this, you need to run the rebuild.bash
-> build
+> ./rebuild.bash

 Still in the backend directory run the server with:
 > npm start